Disclaimer: This post may contain affiliate links. Please read my disclosure for more info.

 But here’s the thing…

 …Doing an online interview for a remote job can be tricky because neither you nor the interviewer can get that ‘sense’ of the other person.
-There are things you have to do and questions you need to ask to make the process go in your favor.
+Because of that, there are things you have to do and questions you need to ask to make the process go in your favor.

 Today, I’m going to go over those things.
 I’ll cover the obvious, not-so-obvious, and never-even-considered things.
 I’ll also give you some example questions YOU should ask.

 Let’s get to them.

 The Online / Video Job Interview: What You Need To Know

 There’s more to an online interview than just sitting in front of your computer, booting up Skype, and answering a few questions.